 1 Introduction

-The EIARG1 database has been provided by the Eye Images Analysis Research Group for image based studies on blood vessel tortuosity.
+The EIARG1 database has been provided by the Eye Images Analysis Research Group for image based studies on retinal blood vessel tortuosity in diabetic retinopathy.
 The research community is invited to test its algorithms on this database.

 2 Using the database